 Are you still using a stock Moodle theme?
-As a Moodle Partner, we clearly think it’s a great platform.
+We clearly think it’s a great platform.
 Sticking with a stock theme, however, might not be the best way to go.
-There are some compelling reasons to explore a customized design theme for your Moodle or Totara LMS.
+There are some compelling reasons to explore a customized design theme for your LMS.

 Branding Your LMS

 I’d like to speak to your marketing director.
 Seriously.
 Send this to marketing because they will be really interested in what I have to say.
 Why?
 Your marketing department spends a lot of time and effort (and let’s not forget money) working on your brand.
-It's likely that if you look at your website, your letterhead, your business card, they all have branding theme.
+It's likely that if you look at your website, your letterhead, and your business card, they all have branding themes.
 The font and colors, the logo—all these pieces speak to the consistency of your brand.
 And that’s a good thing.
-If the look and feel of your Moodle site doesn't reflect the branding you worked so hard for, you have missed another opportunity to attach your brand to an important experience for your internal or external customers.
-This is especially important for corporations that have well known brands.
+If the look and feel of your Moodle site don't reflect the branding you worked so hard for, you have missed another opportunity to attach your brand to an important experience for your internal or external customers.
+This is especially important for corporations that have well-known brands.

-Let’s visualize your learners going to your beautifully designed website and they click on the link to access your Moodle courses.
-And, what?
+Let’s visualize your learners going to your beautifully designed website, and they click on the link to access your Moodle courses.
+And what?
 Have I made a wrong turn?
 What happened to the logo?
 Why does this look so different?
 Where am I?
 There is something to be said for a seamless transition.
-It’s jarring for a user to be suddenly turfed out into another world that is clearly not associated with your company.
+It’s jarring for a user to be suddenly turned into another world that is clearly not associated with your company.

-If your site is a stock page and very hum drum you are not doing a lot to engage learners and keep them interested.
-Step it up a notch and customize your page and you are more likely to hold your students’ attention.
-In fact, your theme might just be inspiring.
+If your site is a stock page and very humdrum, you are not doing much to engage learners and keep them interested.
+Step it up a notch and customize your page; you are more likely to hold your students’ attention.
+In fact, your theme might be inspiring.
 How students feel when they arrive at the page matters.